KILTprotocol/docs/docs/development/01-contribution.md

 For the integrity of the protocol, requesting a feature requires approval from KILT governance.
 The request should follow the guidelines below, which are subject to change:

- - Begin a discussion with the community to ensure that they agree that it adds to the KILT protocol in a meaningful way, supporting its goals
+ - Begin a discussion with the community to ensure that they agree that it adds value to the KILT protocol in a meaningful way, supporting its goals
  - Give your proposal a clear title
  - Open an issue on the corresponding repository
  - Provide a written outline of the feature request for discussion